kristen-lee-120/wokingwithdata/README.md

     frameborder="0">
 </iframe>
 <!--add descriptive analysis after-->
 Looking at the graph above, we saw that there was recipies that had cook times of hundreds of thousands of minutes, even a million!
-Thus we decided to reduce our dataframe using the IQR (Interquartile Range), where we would only look at the data where the cooktime in `minutes` fell above $Q1 - 1.5 \times IQR$ and below $Q3 + 1.5 \times IQR$.
+Thus we decided to reduce our dataframe using the IQR (Interquartile Range), where we would only look at the data where the cooktime in `minutes` fell above Q1 - 1.5 x IQR$ and below Q3 + 1.5 x IQR.

-The follow graph is the distribution of the `minutes` column after these outliers are removed.
+The follow graph is the distribution of the `minutes` column *after* these outliers are removed.

 <iframe
   src="https://kristen-lee-120.github.io/wokingwithdata/assets/uni-no-outliers.html"